God Aten: The Hidden Power Behind Sun Disk

 Akhenaten’s ascent to the throne completely changed the Aten’s status.
 Around the fifth year of his reign, he began a radical religious reform.
 King Akhenaten declared the Aten the only true god.
 He actively suppressed the worship of all other gods, especially Amun-Ra, the powerful king of the gods.
 He even changed his name from Amenhotep to Akhenaten (“Effective for the Aten”).

 Akhenaten moved his capital from Thebes to a new city he built from scratch.
 He called the city Akhetaten (“Horizon of the Aten”).
 Today, we know it as Amarna.
 This new capital was a physical embodiment of his religious revolution.
-The city was dedicated entirely to the Aten’s worship.
+The city was dedicated entirely to the worship of the Aten.
 The temples were open to the sky, allowing direct sunlight to enter.
 This was a stark contrast to the dark, enclosed temples of other gods.

 Iconography and Philosophy of God Aten